 MANAGING ATTORNEYKeith Sherry

-Keith Sherry is a seasoned attorney with over 18 years of legal experience in a broad range of commercial real estate transactions and related business matters.
+Keith Sherry, licensed in Texas and Illinois, is a seasoned attorney with over 19 years of legal experience in a broad range of commercial real estate transactions and related business matters.
 With extensive experience in serving clients in Texas and throughout the United States, Mr. Sherry represents clients in acquisitions, dispositions and development projects involving office, retail, industrial and special use property types.
 He frequently represents landlords and tenants in lease negotiations and lenders and borrowers in new loan originations, loan assumptions and loan workouts.
 Mr. Sherry also counsels and represents clients in forming new business entities, preparing partnership agreements and assisting clients in the purchase and sale of existing businesses.

 Before establishing Sherry Law Ltd, Mr. Sherry was the General Counsel of Bradford Allen Realty Services, a vertically integrated commercial real estate company with diverse business lines including brokerage, acquisitions, and asset and property management.
 As General Counsel, Mr. Sherry handled the company’s demanding legal needs, which included real estate and business transactional work and a wide array of general contract matters.
 Serving in the role of General Counsel, he developed and maintained a holistic approach to Bradford Allen’s legal affairs and risk management/compliance programs.